 first came into existence back in May 2000.
 Seems a long time

 then the internet was a very different place with much more

 and more friendly place to hang out.
 For those of us interested

 in food and cooking it was a great opportunity to chat and

 share ideas with people living in other parts of the world.

 was also a time when everyone involved in cooking, whether

-they were just a keen amateur, a busy mum, a grandmother
+they were just a keen amateur, a busy mum, a grandmother with

-chef just starting a career in the kitchen or one who was an old hand
+starting a career in the kitchen or one who was an old hand

 working at the stove, was happy to share recipes so others

 could enjoy them.

-information is still available for some of the recipes
+information is still available for some of the recipes but

-are still worthwhile either in their own right or for the inspiration they might
+either in their own right or for the inspiration they might

 recipe for Fried Sprats was sent in by Steve Fletcher

 from London.
-Why don't you follow Steve's example and
+Why don't you follow Steve's example and send

-tell us a little about yourself to include.
+a little about yourself to include.
 To

 send your recipe <click

 those with bright eyes and a fresh look".